solomonnoah/solomonnoah.github.io/_publications/QJF21.md

 ---
-title: "Quantum Jacobi Forms & Sums of Tails Identities"
+title: "Quantum Jacobi Forms & Sums of Tails Identities (with A. Folsom, E. Pratt, & A. Tawfeek)"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'Joint work with Amanda Folsom, Baz Pratt, & Andrew Tawfeek on some novel Sums of Tails Identities giving new quantum Jacobi forms and combinatorial interpretations.'